progalgo/csharpstandard/standard/types.md

 type_argument
     : type
+    | type_parameter nullable_type_annotation?
     ;
 ```

 Each type argument shall satisfy any constraints on the corresponding type parameter ([§15.2.5](classes.md#1525-type-parameter-constraints)).
+A reference type argument whose nullability doesn’t match the nullability of the type parameter satisfies the constraint; however a warning may be issued.

 ### 8.4.3 Open and closed types